siddharthb52/baylore/README.md

 # BayLore

-Explore the historical significance of locations, landmarks, and cultural sites throughout the San Francisco Bay Area.
+This application allows one to explore the historical significance of locations, landmarks, and cultural sites throughout the San Francisco Bay Area.

 ## Features